GeorgeHernandez/GeorgeHernandez/KnowThyself.md

     - Gregarious, outgoing, sociable, projecting one's personality outward.
 The opposite of extroversion is introversion.
 Extroversion has shown to share certain genetic markers with substance abuse.
 Extroversion is associated with various regions of the prefrontal cortex and the amygdala.
     - High: Respond positively to the stimuli of more people.
 Outward focus.
     - Low: Respond negatively to the stimuli of more people.
 Inward focus.
-    - ME: 20%. **I identify as a fox**: 🦊 An independent hidden forest creature.
+    - ME: 20%. **I identify as a fox**: 🦊 A hidden forest creature.
 My introversion is not as much a hangup as it used to be.
 I find that I can deal with a lot of people if I have to.
 My basic advice to introverts: It is fair to be comfortably invisible, but when you have something to say: Say it loud and clear.
   - Agreeableness
     - Refers to a compliant, trusting, empathic, sympathetic, friendly and cooperative nature.
     - Low: Competitive.